Minutes of the Meeting of the Board of Trustees

 Resident Kippy Piedici called the meeting to order at 7:30 p.m. in the Bernards Township Library Lower Level Conference Room.

 In accordance with the requirements of the Open Public Meetings Law of 1975, notice of the meeting was posted on the bulletin board in the Reception Hall of the Municipal Building, Collyer Lane, Basking Ridge and the Bernards Township Library Public Notices bulletin board; was mailed to The Bernardsville News, Bernardsville and the Courier News, Somerville; was filed with the Township Clerk; and was posted on both the Township’s website and the Library’s website.

 Present: John Carpenter, Mary Jane McNally, Tim Opremcak, Vivian Pagoulatos [arrived 7:33 pm], Kippy Piedici, Scott Ross, Santosh Subramanian, and Cynthia Yin

 5. PUBLIC COMMENT

 There was no public comment.

-MOTION 17-12 was made by Tim Opremcak and seconded by John Carpenter to approve the minutes of the February meeting (held March 1, 2017) as written.
-With Ms Pozner abstaining, the motion passed unanimously.
+MOTION 18-12 was made by Tim Opremcak and seconded by Vivian Pagoulatos to approve the minutes of the February 28, 2018 meeting as written.
+With John Carpenter, Scott Ross, and Santosh Subramanian abstaining, the motion passed unanimously.